strategineer/personal-website/content/books/2024-06-26/index.md

 ---

-I've taken note of a bunch of different quotes from the book, I'm keeping them here with some of my thoughts for posterity.
+I've taken note of a bunch of quotes from the book, I'm keeping them here with some of my thoughts for posterity.

 {{< quote 5 >}}